Web Development

 Strengths:

-• Immediate sync with in-store inventory
+• Syncs automatically with in-store inventory

-• Free plan for testing the waters
+• Free plan to test the waters

 • Excellent for local pickup and delivery